Calke Abbey

 (Note this postcode is for Calke Abbey not the Bunkhouse)

 Bunkhouse on left (where volunteers are heading).
-Warden’s house on right.
+Ranger’s house on right.

 14 beds 130 miles from central London